 Methods:

 This was a retrospective, multi-center cohort study.
-Adult patients who presented with bradykinin mediated angioedema to any ProMedica ED between January 1, 2021, and July 31, 2024, and received standard care with or without intravenous TXA were eligible for inclusion.
+Adult patients who presented with bradykinin mediated-angioedema to any ProMedica ED between January 1, 2021, and July 31, 2024, and received standard care with or without intravenous TXA, were eligible for inclusion.
 Key exclusion criteria consisted of transfer from outside hospital, member of a vulnerable population, intubated prior to receiving standard treatment with or without TXA, diagnosed with anaphylaxis or urticaria at the time of presentation.
 The primary endpoint was the rate of intubation in patients who received TXA versus standard of care only.
 Secondary endpoints included hospital length of stay, duration of mechanical ventilation, and response to treatment.

 Results: